asishgeek/asishgeek.github.io/index.md

 	<h1 class="pageTitle">Recent News</h1>
 </div>

+#### August 9, 2016
+Our paper on recovering the Nash equilibria set of graphical games from observations of purely behavioral data, has been accepted to *Allerton 2016*.
+The manuscript can be read [here](http://arxiv.org/abs/1607.02959).

 #### July 10, 2016
 New manuscript on recovering the pure-strategy Nash equlibria set of graphical games from observations of purely behavioral data.
-The manuscript can be read [here](http://arxiv.org/abs/1607.02959)
+The manuscript can be read [here](http://arxiv.org/abs/1607.02959).

 #### January 27, 2016
 New manuscript on the information theoretic limits of learning Bayesian networks.